ehmicky/safe-json-value/README.md

 })
 input.one = false // Throws: non-writable
 const safeInput = safeJsonValue(input).value
-safeInput.one = false // Does not throw
+safeInput.one = false // Does not throw: now writable
 ```

 ### Non-configurable properties